 entity-fishing is an open source tool dedicated to the automatic identification and disambiguation of Wikidata entities in multilingual text and PDF documents.
-The tool is based on machine-learning techniques (Gradient Tree Boosting, CRF, embeddings) exploiting Wikipedia as training source.
+The tool is based on machine-learning techniques (Gradient Tree Boosting, CRF, word and entity embeddings) exploiting Wikipedia as training source.

 entity-fishing offers high performance, scalability and is totally generic in term of domains and languages.
 It can thus address a large variety of usages.
 Our usage focuses more particularly on processing technical and scientific documents, taking advantage of the massive amount of scientific knowledge and links present in Wikidata.

 The tool also performs of structure-aware annotations of PDF documents (with dynamic annotation layer over the PDF), thanks to the integration with GROBID.